butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 * It cannot force a model link to Civitai by model ID for now.
 This will be added later.

 # Change Log
+## v1.2.1
+* Add more error checking to work with different versions of SD webui.

 ## v1.2
 * Support customer model folder
 * Support readable model info file